krpec/LUA_BatLogger/README.md

 This code is based on [RFID-Battery](https://www.rc-thoughts.com/rfid-battery) - many thanks to Tero from [RC-thougts.com](https://www.rc-thoughts.com)!

+**Disclaimer:** Author is not liable for any damages made on batteries and/or models caused by using this script!

 ### Features
  * One app for all models, up to 15 batteries per model
  * All settings are model-specific